juju/docs/src/en/clouds-k8s.md

 This is found within the main Kubernetes configuration file.

 !!!
 Note:
-    If `conjure-up` was used to install the cluster then the rest of this section can be skipped; this install method adds the cluster for you.
+    The `conjure-up` installer adds the cluster for you.
+The rest of this section can be skipped if that's what you used.

 The configuration file can be copied over from the Kubernetes master node (and saved as `~/.kube/config`).
 Here is one way you can do this if Juju was used to